 112. Kiwi-spotting on Stewart Island.
 If you happen to end up on Stewart Island, you’ll be friends with ~20,000 odd kiwis the island.
 If you ask the right people, they can point you in the right direction for a possible semi-urban night encounter (*cough* an Oban sports field *cough*).

 Mission complete!
-That’s a lot of activities that’ll ensure you stay somewhat under your budget while you’re travelling by New Zealand, whether that be by road or otherwise.
-Regardless of your travel budget, some of these free things to do in New Zealand will already be on your must do list.
+That’s a lot of activities that’ll ensure you stay somewhat close to your your budget while you’re travelling in New Zealand, whether that be by road or otherwise.
+Regardless of your travel budget, some of these free things to do in NZ will already be on your must-do list.